herbal-goodness/inventoryflo-ui/README.md

-# agama-ui
+# inventoryflo-ui
-The Front End of Agama Inventory Management
+The Front End of InventoryFlo